mbejda/firedeploy/README.md

 ![](http://res.cloudinary.com/lqyghlh2f/image/upload/v1511753169/Copy_of_oh_javascript_es3xi0.png)

 ## FireDeploy
-Lightweight command line tool and dependency module for deploying single page applications to Firebase.
-This module was built for environments that have memory constraints like serverless environments.
+Small CLI tool that can also be used as a dependency module for deploying single page applications to Firebase.
+This module was built for serverless environments or environmnents that have memory constraints.
 I.E AWS Lambda, Google Functions.
-It does not use heavy dependencies such as `firebase`, `firebase-tools` (143mb), `firebase-admin` and weighs < 6mb.
+It does not use heavy dependencies such as `firebase`, `firebase-tools` (143mb), `firebase-admin` and weighs < 10mb.

 - Does not use Firebase modules
 - Size < 10mb